Azure/cortana-intelligence-personalization-data-science-playbook/Product_Suggestions_Using_Hybrid_Recommenders.md

    3        2          7
   ...      ...        ...
 ```
-To arrive at an affinity score, retailers typically combine multiple forms of evidence -- including purchases, ratings, returns, wishlists, recommendation clickthroughs, and product description page visits -- using a combination of analytics and industry knowledge.
-Contoso Mart calculates affinity scores as a weighted sum of purchase count, product recommendation clickthrough count, and number of ignored product recommendations.
-As user preferences may shift with time, it may be desirable to assign a reduced weight to older observations when calculating affinity scores.
-The weightings for each event type in affinity score calculation can be explored using a hyperparameter search as described in the [Training and Evaluation](#bestpractices) section below.
+Many forms of evidence reflect the affinity between a user and product: purchases, ratings, returns, wishlists, recommendation clickthroughs, and page visits.
+Affinity scores summarize all of this available data into a single value for each user-product pair.
+It is not obvious *a priori* how affinity scores should be calculated, but many retailers (including Contoso Mart) use a weighted sum of features.
+Optimal weighting values can be identified using a hyperparameter search as described in the [Training and Evaluation](#bestpractices) section below.
+As user preferences may shift with time, it may also be desirable to assign a reduced weight to older observations when calculating affinity scores.

 <a name="augmentation"></a>
 ### User Description Augmentation